DingHuooooo/labelwithSAM/ReadMe.md

 1. **Image without embedding**
    - If there is an image without embedding, direct load the image and use this tool to make the mask manually.
    - This can be realized by a pop-up window to ask to generate embedding or not.
-   - If not, use the blank embedding but don't copy it, also don't save the points.
-   - If yes, generate the embedding.
 2. **Mask color adjustment**
     - The mask color is too red, increase the transparency, and the image should be lighter.